Network Access Controls

 Toronto Metropolitan University operates a firewall at the gateway between the university and the Internet, as well as firewalls within TMU to segment TMU's network and to protect its data centres.
 By default these firewalls block inbound connections.

 The deny-by-default practice is not intended to make it difficult for departments to run their own servers or research networks.
 It is intended to protect systems from being scanned and attacked that do not need to be accessible from outside the networks the firewalls protect.

 IT service providers at Toronto Metropolitan University must register their servers or networks with CCS in order to make them accessible from the Internet.
 To do so, please complete the google formServer Registration Form, external link, opens in new window.

 In order to complete the form, you’ll need the following information:

-- IP addresses and ports that must be visible from outside Toronto Metropolitan University.
+- IP addresses and ports that must be visible from outside TMU.

 - What services are running on each system.

 - Owner of each system (department or other information).

 - Please include email address and full name and position of the owner within the department.

 - Technical contact for each system (must include email address and full name).